sensible-hq/sensible-docs/readme-sync/v0/welcome/Typescript SDK/index.md

 ### Response

 This function returns structured data extracted from the document.
-For more information, see https://docs.sensible.so/reference/extract-data-from-a-document and expand the 200 responses in the middle pane and the left pane to see the model and an example, respectively.
+For more information, see https://docs.sensible.so/reference/extract-data-from-a-document and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.